gbmhunter/blog/content/pages/programming/microcontrollers/psoc/psoc-bugs-problems-and-annoyances/_index.md

 ## Debug Crash

 Sometimes PSoC Creator crashes when running the debugger.
-If I investigate the exception using Visual Studio, the exception I see is caused by "Invalid characters in path". [singlepic id=1108 w=450 h=450 float=center template=caption] [singlepic id=1109 w=450 h=450 float=center template=caption]
+If I investigate the exception using Visual Studio, the exception I see is caused by "Invalid characters in path". {{< figure src="/images/programming-psoc/psoc-creator-exe-has-stopped-working.png" caption="The less than helpful error message when PSoC crashes.
+The actual cause can be investigated further if you have Visual Studio installed." caption-position="bottom" width="450px" >}} {{< figure src="/images/programming-psoc/psoc-creator-debug-crash-illegal-characters-in-path.png" caption="Exception thrown when trying to enter debug mode in PSoC Creator.
+This information was discovered with Visual Studio." caption-position="bottom" width="450px" >}}

 ## Programming Crash